Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 7.1- Arrow functions

-Arrow functions it's a new functionality introduced by ES6 that allow build a function with a more concise syntax.
-Use token `=>` after params instead of the word `function`.
+Arrow functions are a new feature introduced by ES6 that allow build a function.
+Use token `=>` after params instead of `function`.

 ```javascript
 //ES5